-Knowing how to parry punches will help you in any combat scenario, from kumite to Money fight.
+Knowing how to parry punches will help you in any combat scenario, whether that’s dojo kumite or Vegas Money fight.

 How to Parry Punches in Any Combat Sport